 In practice, Datable is essentially a real-time event processing engine, where data processing and manipulation is done with arbitrary JavaScript.
 This allows for granular control over telemetry data, and opens up a wide range of possibilities.
 Here are just a few:

-If you’re interested in checking out Datable and taking control of your telemetry data, sign up to our beta waitlist here.
+If you’re interested in checking out Datable and taking control of your telemetry data, sign up today.

 Conclusion